dev-xo/remix-auth-otp/README.md

         })
         if (!newUser) throw new Error('Unable to create new user.')

-        // Returns newly created user as Session. return newUser
+        // Return newly created user as Session. return newUser
       }

-      // Returns the user from database as Session. return user
+      // Return the user from database as Session. return user
     },
   ),